intel/optimized-cloud-recipes/recipes/ai-stable_diffusion-amx-ubuntu/README.md

 **2-On your computer open a browser and navigate to http://<VM_PLUBLIC_IP>:5000**

-## Optional- Run the default not-optimized demo
+## OPTIONAL - Run the default not-optimized demo

 **1-SSH into VM and run `source /usr/local/bin/not_optimized_run_demo.sh`**